Components for Building a Query

 Single groupby with having clause example and calculation, 11 groups

-Increase the groupby() limit
+Change the groupby() limit

 By default, LEQL limits each group to 40 results.
-You can increase the number of groups returned by your groupby() query with the limit keyword by adding limit(n) at the end of your query, where n represents the number of groups.
+You can change the number of groups returned by your groupby() query with the limit keyword by adding limit(n) at the end of your query, where n represents the number of groups.

 Refer to the table for the maximum groups per number of group keys.
 Any value you input that is greater than the maximum number of groups defaults to the maximum.